bshaffer/oauth2-server-php-docs/content/cookbook/silex.md

 title: Silex
 ---

+# Silex

-See the [Oauth2 demo application](https://github.com/bshaffer/oauth2-demo-php) for implementing this library using Silex.
+See the [Silex OAuth2 Demo Application](https://github.com/bshaffer/oauth2-demo-php) for implementing this library using Silex.